rectorphp/rector/docs/how_to_add_test_for_rector_rule.md

 - Fork https://github.com/rectorphp/rector-src
 - Clone it locally
 - Install dependencies by executing `composer install`
-- Tests your installation by executing `composer fix-cs` and `composer phpstan`
+- Tests your installation by executing `composer check-platform-reqs`
 - Create a new branch for your test
 - Add your test as described below.
 Note that the rector binary is located at `bin/rector` instead of the typical `vendor/bin/rector`
 - Push the branch